PTEN c.493_496del, p.Gly165Ter

 Related Variants in This Domain

-The PTEN G165* variant is a truncating mutation that results in a premature stop codon, leading to a loss of PTEN phosphatase function.
-Functional studies indicate that this variant reduces phosphatase activity, impairs the ability to negatively regulate the PI3K/AKT pathway, and increases genomic instability due to disrupted chromosomal centromere association.
+The PTEN G165* variant is a truncating mutation that results in a premature stop codon, leading to the production of a C-terminally truncated PTEN protein.
+Functional studies indicate that this truncation results in a loss of PTEN phosphatase activity, as demonstrated by reduced activity in a yeast assay.
+Additionally, expression of similar truncating mutations in mouse embryonic fibroblasts has shown oncogenic properties and increased genomic fragility due to impaired chromosomal centromere association.
 These findings support a damaging effect of the PTEN G165* variant.

 Pathogenicity Predictions